RAF Cranwell: Royal Air Force College

-Cranwell is home to the Royal Air Force College (RAFC), which overseas all RAF phase 1 Training.
-The RAF Officer Training Academy (RAFOTA) is the sub organisation of the RAFC which trains the RAFs new officers on a 24-week modularised initial officer training course (MIOTC), after which they are dispersed to their Phase II training for specific branch instruction.
+Cranwell is home to the Royal Air Force College (RAFC), which oversees all RAF phase 1 Training.
+The RAF Officer Training Academy (RAFOTA) is the sub organisation of the RAFC which trains the RAFs new officers on a 24-week Modular Initial Officer Training Course (MIOTC), after which they are dispersed to their Phase II training for specific branch instruction.
 It is thus the RAF equivalent of the Royal Military Academy Sandhurst or the Britannia Royal Naval College.

 RAF Recruitment

-The station is home to the Officer and Aircrew Selection Centre (OASC), where all applicants to the RAF as Officers or non-commissioned aircrew, are put through a rigorous selection process.
+The station is home to the Officer and Aircrew Selection Centre (OASC), where all applicants to the RAF as officers or non-commissioned aircrew, are put through a rigorous selection process.

 Headquarters Central Flying School

 HQ CFS has been located at RAF Cranwell since 1995 when it moved from RAF Scampton.
 The Central Flying School currently trains all RAF QFI flying instructors.

 No. 3 Flying Training School

 Cranwell is home to the headquarters of No. 3 Flying Training School (No. 3 FTS).
 The school provides elementary flying training for fixed wing and multi-engine student pilots from the RAF and Fleet Air Arm through No. 57 (Reserve) Squadron and No. 703 Naval Air Squadron.
 The UK Military Flying Training System (UKMFTS) operates the Grob Prefect T1 in this role.
 Although nominally based at Cranwell, elementary training largely takes place at nearby RAF Barkston Heath.
 After elementary training, aircrews streamed to fly multi-engine aircraft and rear-seat roles are trained by No. 45(R) Squadron, which operate five Embraer Phenom 100.

-On 16 January 2018, the Skyes Building was opened at Cranwell by Air Marshal Sean Reynolds, the Deputy Commander Capability and Senior Responsible Owner of the UKMFTS.
+On 16 January 2018, the Sykes Building was opened at Cranwell by Air Marshal Sean Reynolds, the Deputy Commander Capability and Senior Responsible Owner of the UKMFTS.
 The building acts as a UKMFTS operational support building and is used to train new RAF pilots.
 It was named after Air-Vice Marshal Sir Frederick Hugh Sykes, a British military officer and politician who served during the First World War.